jgsmith/radiant-tei-tools/README.markdown

     <r:tei:render part="xml" />

-### tei_params
+### ..._params

 This part is not rendered, but is parsed as a simple configuration with the parameter name and value on a line separated by a colon.
 Blank lines and lines starting with a hash (#) are ignored.

+The name of the part is the same as the part being rendered with the added suffix of '_params'.
+For example, if rendering a part named 'tei', then the parameters are taken from a part named 'tei_params'.

-The settings in the tei_params of a child page override the same settings in a parent page.
+The settings in the ..._params of a child page override the same settings in a parent page.

-The following is an example of what can be in the 'tei_params' part:
+The following is an example of what can be in the '..._params' part:

     ## Comments (lines beginning with '#') and blank lines are ignored
     ##